We're going to talk to him about that, The Thought Crimes of Anthony Frieda.

 In fact, I think it's the opposite.

-But that spirit is a dark spirit, and I sense that and I feel that it's an anti-human spirit.
+And I sense that and I feel that it's an anti-human spirit.

 I agree.

-He said we're summoning the demon.
+He said, we're summoning the demon.

-It's like, yeah, maybe we should pay attention to what he's saying about that.
+Yeah, maybe we should pay attention to what he's saying about that.

 So it's something beyond mathematics.